 Guided Snowshoeing

-Supplementary Guided Options: Just 200m from the Hotel Drumlerhof, the local tourist office also organises daily guided snowshoe hikes, working in close collaboration with Stefan and his team.
-So, if you should seek something a little different from what is being offered at the hotel, Stefan and his colleagues will sometimes be able to steer you to an alternative itinerary provided by the tourist office.
-As a guest of the Drumlerhof, you will only pay about €15 for one of these excursions.
+Supplementary Guided Options: Just 200m from the Hotel Drumlerhof, the local tourist office also organises daily guided snowshoe hikes.
+Stefan often collaborates with them, so if you should seek something a little different from what is being offered at the hotel, we might steer you to an alternative itinerary provided by the tourist office.
+As a guest of the Hotel Drumlerhof, you will only pay about €15 for one of these excursions.

 HQ-Drumlerhof-23-©Tiberio-Sorvillo_63A0306